Shirakumo/cl-mixed/README.md

                  (setf offset (mod (1+ offset) (length buf)))) (setf (offset echo) offset)))

 In order to achieve the echo effect we keep samples of a given duration around in a ring buffer and then decrease their potency with each iteration while adding the new samples on top.
 Of course, a more natural sounding echo effect would need more complicated processing than this.
-Regardless, this segment can now be integrated just the same as the `fade` segment from the above introductory code.
+Regardless, this segment can now be integrated just the same as the `fader` segment from the above introductory code.

 ## Also See